 So your at the end of the daily budget and there’s still a meal to go.
 What can you do with $5.00 in your hands and an apetite for some brazilian junk food?

 1- Cachorro quente (Hot dog)

-They’re on every other corner of the big cities and even in smaller towns. the hot dog stand is one of those symbols of popular brazilian criativity.
+They’re on every corner of the big cities and even in smaller towns.
+The hot dog stand is one of those symbols of popular brazilian criativity.
 The brazilian hotdog consists of bread a saussage, some sauce and almost anything else you could imagine.
 Corn and peas make up the basic type along with potato chips and mayonnaise.
-But you could put in some bacon, salame, or you could make a chicken hotdog.
+But you could put in some bacon, mashed potatoes, salame, or you could make a chicken hotdog.
 The options are inumerous.
-For less than $02,00 (21/07/15) its a serious snack option and one of the cheapest out there.
+For less than $02,50 (dollars) its a serious snack option and one of the cheapest out there.

 2- Salgadinhos (snacks – usually fried)

 They come in all shapes and sizes with many types of fillings.
 Reaching to many different traditional cusine cultures the ‘salgadinho’ is seen in every bakery and is a bread ‘n butter snack present allover the nation.
 Cheese, chicken and meat are the typical fillings encountered.
 But, as usual, the variety can be stunning and depending on the establishment you can have real interesting surprises.
 On the street corner you’ll splash out $01.00 average.
 Snack saver.

 Along with the hot dog they’re on every stand and corner in the major cities.
 With a the typical market burguer, cheese, tomato, lettuce, plus: bacon, salame, corn, peas, potato chips and alot more your jaw bones will be in for a treat.
 You can find a cheap one for $2,00.